 Hydroponics is an environmentally friendly, high tech way of growing more plants in less space.

-This course is a very solid training program aimed at people who want to work in the hydroponic industry, or pursue it as a serious hobby.
+This course is a very solid training program aimed at people who want to work in the hydroponic industry, set up a small commercial venture or pursue it as a serious hobby.

 - There are six basic types of hydroponic systems: